RVCA212/lmsys-docs/docs/mcp/intro.md

 - Private or public sharing options
 - Works with any API that accepts curl commands
 - No coding or backend setup required
-- Completely free to use
+- Full access with unlimited calls for $10/month

 ## Example: Perplexity API Server